How poor data quality negatively impacts your business

 Data-driven enterprises rely on contemporary technology and AI to optimize their data assets.
 However, they constantly need help with data quality challenges.
 If you want technologies and software to function for you, you must maintain a keen focus on data quality.
 We will examine some of the most prevalent data quality challenges and how to address them.

 Today enterprises are assaulted with data from all angles, including local databases, cloud data lakes, and streaming data.
 Moreover, they may possess application and system silos.
-These sources are likely to include a significant amount of redundancy and overlap.
+These sources are likely to include a significant amount of redundancy and overlap, which negatively affects the quality of your data.
 For example, duplicate contact information has a substantial impact on customer satisfaction.
 Some prospects may be approached multiple times, which is detrimental to marketing campaigns.
 It is more likely that analytical results will be distorted if duplicate data is present.
 It can also yield skewed ML models when used as training data.

-Highly regulated industries, such as healthcare, place a premium on data accuracy.
-However, inaccurate data does not accurately depict the real world and cannot aid in planning the proper reaction.
+Poor data quality in highly regulated industries, such as in healthcare, can even result in fatal consequences .
+Inaccurate data does not accurately depict the real world and cannot aid in planning the proper reaction.
 If your client data is inaccurate, your customized customer experiences and marketing activities will be unsuccessful.

 Data inaccuracies can be attributed to multiple causes, including human error, data drift, and data degradation.
 Gartner estimates that approximately 3% of global data is lost every month, which is concerning.
 In addition, data quality can deteriorate with time, and data might lose its integrity as it travels across systems.